vcl/vcl/modules/panel/README.md

 All elements are optional.
 The panel body may for example hold textual content, tables, dividers etc.

-A card variant is an alternative visual appearance.
+There are two variants, a dialog variant optimized for modal dialogs and a card variant with a card like visual appearance.

 ## Usage